-- 2.3.
+2.3.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.3.a.
-At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
-Additional support for program leadership must be provided as specified below.
-This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors.
 (Core)

+[The Review Committee must further specify minimum dedicated time for program administration, and will determine whether program leadership refers to the program director or both the program director and associate/assistant program director(s)]